 High-Frequency Pulse Wave Conditioning used by Mack Trucks:

-Sulfation occurs when sulphate crystals, a by-product of normal battery operation, build up on the battery’s lead plates.
+Sulfation occurs when sulphate crystals, a byproduct of regular battery operation, build up on the battery’s lead plates.
 As more sulphate crystals build up, the battery loses its ability to accept energy and reach a full charge, shortening its life.
 The refresher emits high-frequency pulses of energy to remove the sulphate crystals and allow the batteries to accept a full charge once again, resulting in significantly improved life and performance.
-In addition, fully charged batteries reduce the wear and tear experienced by other electrical systems components, such as the alternator and starter, helping extend their service life.
+In addition, fully charged batteries reduce the wear and tear experienced by other electrical system components, such as the alternator and starter, helping extend their service life.